tolemac/Ng2Emulation/README.md

 ## Why?

-Yo can read why I started this project: http://code.jros.org/2015/12/04/ng2emulation-typescript-angular-1-4-code-using-angular-2-style/
+Yo can read why I started this project here: http://code.jros.org/2015/12/04/ng2emulation-typescript-angular-1-4-code-using-angular-2-style/

 ## Build Angular 1 components using Angular 2 style in TypeScript.

-If you, as me, have to start a new project with angular and you can't wait for Angular 2, you can prepare for arrival of Angular 2.
-You can write Angular 1.4+ applications this way:
+If you, as me, have to start a new project with AngularJS and  can't wait for Angular 2, you can prepare for its arrival and write Angular 1.4+ applications this way:

 ```typeScript
 import {bootstrap, Component} from "Ng2Emulation/Ng2Emulation"